 Take the plant with you to the hospital, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
-The patient may receive breathing support and fluids through a vein (IV).
+The person may receive breathing support and fluids through a vein (IV).

 Dumbcane poisoning; Leopard lily poisoning; Tuft root poisoning

 Graeme KA.
 Toxic plant ingestions.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 64.